-When we encounter resistance, it’s good to stop and be patient.
+When we encounter resistance, it’s good to be patient.
 Resistance is a good teacher.
 Sometimes I open a lesson – review or otherwise – or read a section of the text, and I don’t understand it.
 Or it annoys me.
-I can almost feel myself obscuring the words, pushing their message as far away as possible.
-Or maybe I get masochistic.
-I’m going to figure this out right now no matter what.
-And so an hour later I still don’t know what’s going on only now I have a headache and I’m late for work or I forgot to eat breakfast.
+I can feel myself obscuring the words, pushing their message as far away as possible.
+Or I get masochistic.
+I’m going to figure this out right now no matter what!
+And an hour later I still don’t know what’s going on, only now I have a headache and I’m late for work or I forgot to eat breakfast.

-And yet that is precisely what this group of lessons tells us: right now, right here, without any modification or alteration whatsoever, we are blessed by God.
-We are God’s holy children, a family of perfect light and love, and we can take that knowledge with us everywhere and it will welcome all brothers and sisters.
-We are the home we have been waiting for.
+And that other way is precisely what Lesson 58 insists we learn: right now, right here, without any modification or alteration whatsoever, we are blessed by God.
+We are God’s holy Children, a Family of perfect light and love, and we can take that knowledge with us everywhere and it will embrace every living thing we encounter.

 That is what we resist: the peace, comfort and happiness for which we have been pining for so long.
 When we sit quietly with our resistance, perhaps we can see this.
 And seeing it, can offer to let go of our resistance.
 Give it to Jesus, to the Holy Spirit, to Love.
 How we describe letting go of resistance is not nearly as important as what happens when we do let it go.

 When we let it go, we become willing to be healed, to be one with the One whose desire for us is our desire for the One.